MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/New-PnPProvisioningTemplateFromFolder.md

 ## PARAMETERS

 ### -AsIncludeFile
-If specified, the output will only contain the <pnp:Files> element.
+If specified, the output will only contain the &lt;pnp:Files&gt; element.
 This allows the output to be included in another template.

 ```yaml
 Type: SwitchParameter